sharetribe/flex-docs/src/docs/ftw-search/how-to-use-google-maps-in-ftw/index.md

 Follow the instructions in the
 [Getting started](https://developers.google.com/maps/documentation/javascript/places#GetStarted)
 section of the Places library documentation to enable using the Google Places API Web Service.
-Also Maps Static API and Maps Javascript API need to be enabled.
+Also Maps Static API and Maps JavaScript API need to be enabled.

 ## 3. Setup the application to use the API key